chr1swallace/chr1swallace.github.io/index.md

 Chris Wallace is a [Wellcome Trust](http://www.wellcome.ac.uk) Senior Research Fellow, Director of Research and Principal Investigator in the
 [Department of Medicine](http://www.med.cam.ac.uk/) and a Programme Leader in the [MRC Biostatistics Unit](http://www.mrc-bsu.cam.ac.uk/) at the
 [University of Cambridge](http://www.cam.ac.uk).
 These pages exist to store information about the research we do, the people who do it, and the datasets and code we use.
-The aim is to make this information accessible, which is not always possible in the published papers.
+The aim is to make this information accessible, which is not always straightforward in the published papers.